 Rachel cites three cases where erroneous factual underpinnings gave rise to relief from judgment.
 The first is M.A.S. v.
 Miss.
 Depart. of Human Serv's, 842 So.
 2d 527 (Miss.
 2003).
 In M.A.S., the supreme court approved setting aside a judgment of paternity against a man who learned years later that he was not the child's father.
 Id. at 531.
-The Court called these circumstances the classic case for application of Rule 60(b)(6)-a gross inequity without a remedy other than to vacate the order.
-Id.
-However, the Court also warned "Rule 60(b) is not an escape hatch for litigants who had procedural opportunities afforded under other rules and who without cause failed to pursue those procedural remedies".
+The Court called these circumstances the had procedural opportunities afforded under other rules and who without cause raised to pursue mose procedural remedies".
 Id. at 530.

 M.A.S. does not apply to present circumstances for two reasons.
 First, in M.A.S., it was never true that the defendant was the father of the child, not during trial and not after.
 By contrast, Dan was employed during trial.
 This remains incontrovertibly true.
 Then, after trial, he was not employed.
 Because Dan lost his job, Rachel no longer needed to relocate.
 The precipitating factor causing the move - Dan's employment - suddenly disappeared.
-Second, unlike the appellant in M.A.S., Rachel has other procedural options, of which and she has taken full advantage.
-23
+Second, unlike the appellant in M.A.S., Rachel has other procedural options, of which and she has taken full advantage. $^{23}$